onaio/floip-canopy/docs/flow-results-connector.md

 <br />

-2. __Survey and response JSON feed__
+2. __Exported survey and response JSON feed__

-This ingestion method allows users to perform data sinking and visualization of exported flow-results-spec JSON data.
-This flow has been bundled in a process group titled "Survey and response JSON feed" within "Flow Results Package Connector" process group.
-To use this, in `Flow results JSON` processor, paste your survey JSON to the "survey" property and your response JSON to the "Custom Text" and "response" properties.
+This ingestion method allows users to perform data sinking and visualisation of exported flow-results-spec JSON data.
+The process group "Survey and response JSON feed" has the process group "Flow results Package Connector" which bundles this flow.
+To use this, in Flow results JSON processor, paste your survey JSON to the "survey" property and your response JSON to the "Custom Text" and "response" properties.

 <br />

 3. __Published responses__

-To push a FLOIP submission to an existing table, a POST request is made to NiFi's URL port 9090 and `floip` endpoint.
-The package name or initially defined table name should be specified as part of the request headers which determines the Postgres table to be updated.
+To push a FLOIP submission to an existing table, make a POST request to NiFi's URL port 9090 and `/floip` endpoint, i.e. `[NiFI host]:9090/floip`.
+The package name or initially defined table name SHOULD be part of the request headers which determines the Postgres table to be updated.
 Below is an example of a curl request:

 ```